Merton Town has family-focused living with a quieter pace of life

 Getting out on the lakes of Lake Country

 The town’s five lakes are a large part of the community culture, with friendly boat tie-ups, neighborhood get-togethers on private docks and waterside watch parties for Fourth of July fireworks.
 Okauchee Lake is the most active lake in the town, with several public boat launches and popular restaurants like Weissgerber’s Golden Mast Inn, which has a small boardwalk area.
 “The Okauchee Boat Tie Up is a huge event here,” Mielke says.
-“Of course, you have to own a boat to get out there.”
+“Of course, you need a boat to get out there.”

 Finding community at Little League games, dog parks and golf clubs